heronils/Code_Browser_49/README.md

 * `F4` to `F7` – enable simple or page or tree or browser view.

+*Notice that due to a bug in Code Browser you will not be able to navigate back to a previous file when you switch views inbetween.
+In that case you need to reopen that previous file manually.*

 ### Navigation

 * `alt` + (`up` or `down`) – navigate to the previous or next section or link.